UCB-INFO-PYTHON/Installation/Completing Your First Exercise With Git Reading Card.md

 ## merging

-* Note: from time to time you may have to merge the upstream and your local drive when you **pull** in a version of the repository that are not the same. you may see a screen like this, We are using an old (2016) repository in this example
+* Note: from time to time you may have to merge the upstream and your local drive when you **pull** in a version of the repository that are not the same. you may see a screen like this, (Note: We are using an old (2016) repository in this example)

 ![New repo menu item](images/CreateRepo_8.png)